 Excellent accommodation, in keeping with the surroundings, may be secured in practically all the scenic parks, and this accommodation varies in type from the most luxurious hotel to the less pretentious but comfortable bungalow camp.
 The provision of motor campsites has also made it possible for the motor tourist to visit the parks without great expense.
-In recent years, the habits of the touring motorist have been influenced by the introduction of the tourist cabin, which dispenses with the carrying of extensive camping equipment.
+In recent years, the habits of the touring motorist have been influenced by the introduction of the tourist cabin, which dispenses with the carrying of complete camping equipment.
 To meet the demand for this type of accommodation, well appointed bungalow camps with single or double units have been constructed by private enterprise at strategic points along the motor highways of the parks, as well as in the main tourist centres.

 In the following pages will be found brief descriptions of the scenic and recreational attractions of Canada's National Parks.
 Owing to the diversity of conditions prevailing in the various parks, the information provided is necessarily of a general nature.
-Detailed information concerning any of the National Parks may be obtained on application to the Commissioner of National Parks at Ottawa, Canada
+Detailed information concerning any of the National Parks may be obtained from the National Parks Bureau, Lands, Parks and Forests Branch,